 This 80+ woman moved to Keene this year from a rural town in the Monadnock region and she is very lonely.
 She is very hard of hearing and uses an adaptive device on her phone, is legally blind, and has some mobility issues that require her to use a walker.
 She would like a female visitor to share coffee, movies, Scrabble/UNO/games, and her love of her kittens.
 She may also need help with shopping and errands.
 After a hospital stay last June she successfully quit smoking.

-A younger senior who lives alone in her apartment where she has lived over 35 years would welcome help with shopping and errands.
+A 67 year old senior who lives alone in her apartment where she has lived over 35 years would welcome help with shopping and errands.
 She has many stops: Price Chopper, Walmart, library, Aldi’s, Dollar Store, Keene Senior Center, the Salvation Army thrift store and more.
 She has some general health issues and suffers from depression.
 She used to love camping, fishing, and boating.
 She gets along best with male volunteers and would require a vehicle that is low to the ground.

-At age 59, this woman is finding it more and more challenging to use public transportation because it is difficult to walk and she has arthritis.
+At age 60, this woman is finding it more and more challenging to use public transportation because it is difficult to walk and she has osteo-arthritis and fibromyalgia.
 She also suffers from anxiety and depression.
 She would like someone to help her with grocery shopping.
 But more importantly, someone with whom she can have coffee with and build a friendship over time.
 She is a crafty person.
 A female volunteer is her preference.

 A70 year old man would like a volunteer for companionship.
 He has a lot of supports during the day: homemaking 7 days/week, does in-Shape 3X week, and has a case manager weekly to help with paperwork.
 He enjoys his 3 parakeets, likes going to lunch at the Pub and having coffee at McDonald's, and loves bluegrass.
 A volunteer who could bring other interests would be welcome.
 He didn't have a preference of gender but would like the volunteer to be someone who believes in Jesus.